 Our Place Wye is all about Wye Caring for Wye.
 The organisation, set up as a community interest company (company no. 10157557), aims to nurture a more inclusive and integrated village, which is more resilient and responsive to individual needs, age and social profile, and stimulates a healthy, caring and sustainable community in Wye and the surrounding area.

-The company employs Eileen Burton to compile the quarterly newsletter, to carry out IT training and to lead on the moderation of the Facebook group page – a task in which she is helped by a number of volunteers.
+The company employs Amy Williams to compile the quarterly newsletter and to lead on the moderation of the Facebook Group – a task in which she is helped by a number of volunteers.

 Penny qualified as a teacher in 1969 and has worked in nursery, primary and secondary schools in Inner London and abroad.
 She has been the Headteacher of three schools, in Hammersmith and Fulham and Southwark and most recently worked as Advisory Headteacher for Kent.